Alibaba affiliate apologizes after payment app flooded with soft porn

 Photos of scantily clad women in suggestive poses immediately flooded groups called "Campus Diary" and "White Collar Diary."
 Some were accompanied by messages indicating the women were looking for wealthy men, others openly solicited rewards or gifts.

 "We've been cherishing Alipay like our life.
-Now, it's reputation is tainted," said Alibaba co-founder and Ant Financial CEO Peng Lei in a statement titled "Wrong is Wrong."
+Now, it's reputation is tainted," said Alibaba co-founder and Ant Financial chairwoman Peng Lei in a statement titled "Wrong is Wrong."

 Ant Financial completed a funding round earlier this year that valued the company at $60 billion, more than rival PayPal (PYPL, Tech30).